 Task 7.
-The methodology for the measurement of juice density and for lactic acid analysis was set up, and that for ethanol and acetaldehyde analysis was improved, but that, especially for lactic acid analysis, required a substantial amount of time.
+The methodology for the measurement of juice density and for lactic acid analysis was set up, and that for ethanol and acetaldehyde analysis was improved.
+The setting up of methods, especially for HPLC lactic acid analysis, was time consuming.